How to Create Engaging, Culture-Centered Content While Remote

 My biggest takeaway from Leadercast this year was Andy Stanley’s points about identifying the What, Why, and How of your goals.
 I think this point goes beyond just the business environment and is good life advice in general.
 To know where you’re going (and how you’re going to get there), you need to clearly define WHAT you’re doing, WHY you’re doing it, and HOW you’re going to reach that goal.

-This year’s theme “Leading Healthy Teams” included so much more than just “how” to lead a team.
-I thought Andy Stanley’s quote “It is easier to educate doers than to activate thinkers” really rang true.
+This year’s theme, “Leading Healthy Teams,” included so much more than just “how” to lead a team.
+I thought Andy Stanley’s quote, “It is easier to educate doers than to activate thinkers,” really rang true.
 To serve your team in the best way, you have to be motivated and willing to go the extra mile.
-Which coincides with Patrick Lencioni’s teachings of the ideal team player: humble, hungry, and smart.
+This coincides with Patrick Lencioni’s teachings of the ideal team player: humble, hungry, and smart.

 My greatest takeaways from this year’s Leadercast center around the idea that I cannot lead well if I am not pouring into myself.
 This idea crystallized around three concepts: